 While it's not always possible to foresee how two cats will interact, there are some rules of thumb for selecting a cat or kitten to add to the group.

 - If you are thinking of getting a kitten to keep an older cat company, you might want to consider two kittens.
 They will be able to keep each other company while the older cat learns to love them.

 - If you already have more than one cat, use the "alpha cat" for preliminary introductions.
-Once he/she accepts the newcomer, the other resident cats will quickly fall in line.
+Once it accepts the newcomer, the other resident cats will quickly fall in line.

 - If you can, do your best to match personalities.
-For example, if you have a mellow, laid-back cat at home, chances are he'll be overwhelmed by an aggressive or high-energy housemate.
+For example, if you have a mellow, laid-back cat at home, chances are it'll be overwhelmed by an aggressive or high-energy housemate.

 Be Patient With Your Cats

 The process of introduction can take from two hours to six months, so don't be discouraged if your cats don't seem to get along well at first.
 Often the case is that they will eventually be "best buddies."
 Lots of snuggle time and attention is indicated for all cats concerned during this period.
 Remember, the prime goal is to get them to associate pleasure with the presence of each other.

 With patience and perseverance, you can turn what might appear at first as an "armed camp" into a haven of peace for your integrated feline family.
 Congratulations on giving another cat in need a permanent home!

 Set up a comfortable "safe room" for the new cat.
 Put its food, water, litter box (not near the food), scratching post, toys, and bed or another sleeping mat there.
 Expect a great deal of "hissy-spitty" behavior through the closed door from both cats.
 This is natural and normal; they are just starting to explore their "pecking order."